connected-systems-team/www-connected-app/README.md

 ## Cloudflare Integration

-Besides the `npm run dev` script mentioned above `c3` has added a few extra scripts that allow you to integrate the application with the [Cloudflare Pages](https://pages.cloudflare.com/) environment, these are:

--   `pages:build` to build the application for Pages using the [`@cloudflare/next-on-pages`](https://github.com/cloudflare/next-on-pages) CLI
+-   `npm run build` to build the application
--   `preview` to locally preview your Pages application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
+-   `npm run preview` to locally preview your application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
--   `deploy` to deploy your Pages application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI
+-   `npm run deploy` to deploy your application using the [Wrangler](https://developers.cloudflare.com/workers/wrangler/) CLI

-> **Note:** While the `npm run dev` script is optimal for local development you should use `npm run preview` on your application as well (periodically or before deployments) in order to make sure that it can properly work in the Pages environment (for more details see the [`@cloudflare/next-on-pages` recommended workflow](https://github.com/cloudflare/next-on-pages/blob/05b6256/internal-packages/next-dev/README.md#recommended-workflow))
+> **Note:** While the `npm run dev` script is optimal for local development you should use `npm run preview` on your application as well (periodically or before deployments) in order to make sure that it can properly work in the Cloudflare environment

 ## Routing in Next.js